 While freelancing for publications like The Baltimore Sun, Carson feared that readers would dismiss her pro-environment message if they knew the writer was a woman.
 Science then was a male-oriented endeavor.
 To reduce that chance, she published pieces under the byline “R.L.
 Carson.”

 Carson was revered as a science writer because she turned the sterile, dull copy common in environmental research into something of interest to a wider readership.
 In Under the Sea-Wind, her 1941 book on marine life, Carson wrote about fish feeling fear and other animals wearing expressions.
-Other science writers scoffed, but those creative flourishes helped Carson deliver her work to a broader audience.
+Some science writers scoffed, but those creative flourishes helped Carson deliver her work to a broader audience.

 From an early age, Carson had been cognizant of the environmental effects of toxic chemicals.
 Her farm was near a glue factory that slaughtered horses, and the smell often compelled neighbors to abandon their porches and run indoors.
 Later, when Carson became a science writer, she felt the urge to warn people about studies indicating DDT could be harmful—but she knew that whoever did so would be making enemies of powerful people.
 Carson tried to get other writers, including E.B.
 White, to tackle it.
 When no one offered, Carson took it on herself.

-In the years following her death, Carson was sometimes criticized for helping to foster a growing hysteria about the use of pesticides like DDT.
-But she wasn’t the first health expert to question their impact on the environment.
+In the years following her death, Carson was sometimes criticized for helping to foster hysteria about the use of pesticides like DDT.
+But she wasn’t the first to question their impact on the environment.
 In 1957, five years before the publication of Silent Spring, the U.S. Forest Service banned DDT from being sprayed around select aquatic areas.
 Nor was Carson advocating for a complete ban.
 What she wanted, she said, was to make sure people were informed about the potential hazards.

-When Carson was working on Silent Spring in the early 1960s, she was suffering from a series of maladies that sapped her strength: viral pneumonia, ulcers, and breast cancer.
+When Carson was working on Silent Spring in the early 1960s, she was suffering from a series of health problems that sapped her strength: viral pneumonia, ulcers, and breast cancer.
 Knowing she was being critical of the pesticides industry, she kept her health conditions largely a secret in case her adversaries wanted to say she was blaming her problems on chemicals.
 True to her fears, pro-chemical businesses did lob personal attacks, calling her a communist and a cat-owning spinster.